 Instead, Seth talks about relationship building, offering tons of free value, and engineering businesses to go viral.
 That’s when you’re truly in the position to dump cash into advertising.

-However, every business should begin by acquiring your 1,000 true fans.
-You don’t need the world knowing about your product.
+However, every business should begin by acquiring 1,000 true fans.
+You don’t need the world to know about your product.
 You want a small tribe of people that rave about it and will tell the world for you.

 Not a book you probably expected, but hear me out.